ARC Events and Collaborations

-ARC collaborates regularly with Dublin-based art organisations such as The LAB, IMMA, Pallas Projects, PLASTIK Festival at the Irish Film Institute, Temple Bar Gallery + Studios
+ARC collaborates regularly with Dublin-based art organisations such as The LAB, IMMA, Pallas Projects, aemi, PLASTIK, and Temple Bar Gallery + Studios.
+Details on selected events can be found below.

 Authenticity and the Theatre of Self, Dr. Sinead Hogan,15 February 2018,